 The Bay of Plenty can be subdivided into several zones:

-The ancestors of Māori originally voyaged from Eastern Polynesia to the region, and other parts of New Zealand, in the late 13th or early 14th centuries.
+The ancestors of Māori originally voyaged from Eastern Polynesia to the region, and other parts of New Zealand, around 1250–1300 CE.
 They named the Bay Te Moana a Toi (the sea of Toi).
 Toi, or Toitetuatahi, was an early explorer to whom Māori throughout the North Island are linked.

 Later, Pākehā knew it as the Bay of Plenty.
 The name was given by Lieutenant James Cook, who circumnavigated New Zealand in the Endeavour in 1769–70.
 Cook was alluding to the region’s abundant natural resources.